dheerajydv19/Google-Dorks-Simplified/README.md

 ### Disclamer
 This tutorials is for informational and educational purposes only.
 We believe that ethical hacking, information security and cyber security should be familiar subjects to anyone using digital information and computers.
 We believe that it is impossible to defend yourself from hackers without knowing how hacking is done.

-## What are Google Dorks
+## What is Google Dorks?

-A Google Dorks, also known as Google dorking or Google hacking is hacking technique used to find the best desired search results without wasting time in exploring google for required information.
+ Google Dorks, is also known as Google dorking or Google hacking.It is hacking technique which is  used to find the best desired search results without wasting time in exploring google for required information.
 Normally, google dorks is used by researchers or hackers to find critical information about a company, individual, a software or app, a research topic or anything else.
 But a normal person can also use google dorks in many places and can save time and will definetely get better information.

-## How Google Dorks works
+## How Google Dorks works?

 As you all know, google crawls almost all websites and index almost everything available on that website including some sensitive information.
 That simply means google exposes too much information about websites including the technologies used, username, passwords, and some other general vulnerabilities.

-By using some simple techniques which we call google dorks, we are just exploring that sensitive inforamion.
+By using some simple techniques which we call google dorks, we can just exploring that sensitive inforamion.
-Apart from this, by using google dorks, we also helps google to understand more about what search results we are expecting from google.
+Apart from this, by using google dorks, we can also helps google to understand more about what search results we are expecting from google.

-## Why we need google dorks
+## Why we need google dorks?

 Everyone uses google dorks for a differnet purpose.
 Below are some of the most common reasons for using google dorks -

-- cybersecurity expers uses google dorks to find critical inforamion which get exposed by mistake or exposed by someone knowingly about anything so that they can later on hide or delete that so that no one can use that for any wrong purpose.
+- cybersecurity experts uses google dorks to find critical inforamion which get exposed by someone knowingly or unknowingly.But later it can Delted or Hidden that so that no one uses it for any  wrong purpose.
 - researcher, content writers, journalists ,etc uses google dorks to gather all the inforamion available on google about a particular topic so that they can use that inforamion for reaching their own goals.
-- students mainly uses google dorks to find answers of their textbook questions fastly or for finding leaked version of a course or a book in free.
+- students mainly uses google dorks to find answers to their questions which mayb be from textbook or asked the staff or for finding leaked version of a course or a book in free.
 - comapnies and their employes uses google dorks to gather inforamion about their competitors and for finding honest reveiws of thier products or services so that they can use that inforamion further for improving their products and services and which in results helps their company grow faster.

-## What can we find from Google Dorks
+## What can we find from Google Dorks?

 Google dorks can be used to find a variety of inforamion in many aspects but it mainly used to find the inforamion described below -